Precalculus by Richard Wright

 Simplify Powers of i

 The powers of i follow a pattern.
-The list below are increasing powers of i.
+The items in the list below are increasing powers of i.
 What is the pattern?

 i1 = i